-Several months have gone by and I thought I should take a look at the clock, repair the movement, spruce up the case and dial face and return it to her in working condition.
+Several months have gone by and I thought I should take a look at the clock, repair the movement, spruce up the case and dial face and return it to my sister in working condition.
 Having completed a number of other projects I decided I had time to tackle this one.

 Time-only movements are the simplest to work on and this is no exception.
 If you are starting out in the world of mechanical clocks this is the movement to begin with.
 The movement is very small in comparison to mantel or kitchen clocks and measures only 2 inches wide by 3 inches tall.
 Despite its diminutive size, it is easy to work on.
 The case itself is only 9 1/2 inches tall by 7 inches wide by 3 1/2 inches deep.

-The movement had clearly been worked on before.
+The movement had been worked on before.
 The click anchor screw was stripped and there were punch marks on the escape wheel bridge.

 Four bushings were installed, the centre arbour (rear), the rear of numbers 2 and 3 wheels and the escape wheel bridge.

 The clock was mounted on the test stand and run for several days without issue.
 Once testing was completed it was returned to its case.